 - Repairs to sidewalks, trash area, and parking

-In order to obtain an application for housing, you must call each property directly.
+You can obtain an application for housing by calling the property directly at (408) 848-6400.
 The manager can answer questions regarding apartment availability, rent, income requirements or restrictions, and how to obtain an application for housing.
-If you need further assistance, please call 510-582-1460.
+The list of properties that are accepting applications is updated on a monthly basis on our website.
+Learn more about our Application Process.

 Number of Units